 3×20 Improbable Cause and 3×21 The Die is Cast (Essential)

 After Garak’s shop is destroyed in an explosion, Odo discovers there is more to the story than a simple assassination attempt.
 Odo and Garak unravel a mystery that leads them all the way to the Tal Shiar and Obsidian Order.
-The unlikely alliance of intelligence agencies is determined to preemptively strike the Dominion.
+They discover the unlikely alliance of intelligence agencies is determined to preemptively strike the Dominion.